Cold Plunge vs Ice Bath: What Is the Difference and Does It Matter

 If you are on the island and want to experience proper ice bath combined with breathwork, UNTAMED is the full day format.
 Breathwork followed by ice bath followed by jungle and lunch.
 About 8 hours total.
 Hotel pickup is included.
 3,500 THB.

 For groups of 4 or more, the private workshop format brings the same breathwork and ice bath experience to your venue anywhere on the island.
+If you want a shorter, regular way in, the weekly group sessions include cold exposure with full coaching.

 If you have questions about cold exposure or want to talk through whether UNTAMED is right for where you are right now, reach out to Diego directly on WhatsApp.
 He will give you a straight answer.
+You can also read what past participants say on the results page.

 Keep Reading